golemfactory/golem-docs/src/pages/docs/creators/golem-workers/getting-started.md

 This will allow `golem-node` to know your `golem-workers` instance.

-### 5. Use Golem Reputation (optional)
+### 5. Use Golem Reputation

-If you want to use the Golem Reputation service (to use only nodes with a record of good behavior) put a new entry in the `.env` file in the current directory:
+Golem Reputation service (prioritizing nodes with a record of good behavior) requires putting a new entry in the `.env` file in the current directory:

 ```bash
 echo 'GLOBAL_CONTEXTS=["golem_reputation.ReputationService"]' >> .env
 ```

 Note that, the [examples](/docs/creators/golem-workers/hello-example) in this documentation require the above to work properly.
+You can skip this step if you don't use Golem Reputation in your jsons.

 ### 6. Start Golem-Workers